 Home Learning Pack Downloads

-Class 4 is for Year 6 children, who are taught by Mrs Last and supported by Mrs Seabrook.
+Class 4 is for Year 6 children, who are taught by Mrs While and supported by Ms Bate.
 Children in Class 4 are encouraged to be energetic, articulate and thoughtful young people, who enjoy learning in a variety of ways.
 They benefit from a small class size with personalised support and challenge provided across a broad and rich curriculum.
-Every day we strive to be guided by our school values of respect, responsibility, trust, friendship and forgiveness.
+Every day we strive to be guided by our school values of forgiveness, respect, resilience, individuality and aspiration.

-Year 6 is an extremely important year as we prepare for the children to become independent and reflective learners.
+Year 6 is an extremely important year in which we support the children to become independent and reflective learners in preparation for life at secondary school – and beyond!
 As well as enjoying a broad and balanced curriculum, the children work incredibly hard and take on many extra responsibilities.
-All children in Year 6 are considered role models for the rest of the school and make a valuable contribution to the wider school community.
+This means that our Year 6 children are fantastic role models for our younger pupils and also make a valuable contribution to the wider school community.

-During the first term, we will be working hard on place value and calculation in year 6.
-These areas of learning and extremely important in maths as they provide the foundations to the rest of their maths work.
+During the first term, we will be working hard to secure our understanding of place value and calculation of numbers up to ten million.
+These areas of maths are extremely important as they provide the foundations for much of the learning that we will do later on this year.

-The following skills and facts will be practised and daily to secure the children’s mathematical understanding:
+The following skills and facts will be practised regularly to secure the children’s mathematical understanding:

-Children in Year 6 will be taught explicit skills to help them in their understanding of difficult texts, including top tips of how to answer comprehension questions.
+Children in Year 6 will be taught explicit skills to help them to better understand texts from across the curriculum.

 They will be encouraged to read a wide range of stories, non-fiction texts, poetry, plays and textbooks in order to understand that texts are structured in different ways and written for different purposes.
-Children will be reminded to check their reading makes sense, discussing their understanding of the meaning of certain vocabulary as they read.
-They might also be encouraged to ask questions about the text to further develop their understanding of what is going on and draw inference about character actions, speech or motives, providing evidence.
+Children will discuss the meaning of texts and certain vocabulary and will be encouraged to ask questions about what they read to further develop their understanding.

-At key stage 2 children investigate and consider the impact of religion and belief locally, nationally and globally.
-They
+At key stage 2, children investigate and consider the impact of religion and belief locally, nationally and globally by:

 IXL have separate pages of skills linked to individual Year group.
 The Y6 page has links to practise both English and Maths skills.
 Pages are then split into skills of which has a practise question for the children to think about: